-The members of this project are gathering relevant textual material from this period and translating relevant extracts of documents currently scattered throughout different archives and collections.
+The members of this project gathered relevant textual material from this period and translated extracts of documents currently scattered throughout different archives and collections.
 These can be found on this web-site.

-The members of the project are examining these texts in detail, in order to trace the different strands of legal thought that emerged during this period.
-They are exploring tensions between them and examining attempts by Tibetan writers to reconcile religious, ethical, and jurisprudential ideals.
-The approach is socio-historical, involving close examination of textual sources, but considering legal, ethical, and religious ideas in their social and political contexts.
-Thoughts and preliminary conclusions will be posted in the form of blogs on this web-site.
+The members of the project examined these texts in detail, in order to trace the different strands of legal thought that emerged during this period.
+They explored tensions between them and examined attempts by Tibetan writers to reconcile religious, ethical, and jurisprudential ideals.
+The approach was socio-historical, involving close examination of textual sources, but considering legal, ethical, and religious ideas in their social and political contexts.
+Thoughts and preliminary conclusions have been posted in the form of blogs on this web-site.

 The ultimate aim is to bring the results of this research into comparison with scholarship on Islamic, Indic, Christian, and Chinese legal traditions.
 The relationship between law and religion is one of the great themes of historical legal scholarship, yet the legal realm of Tibet has barely been considered from a socio-historic perspective.
-In later publications, anthropological and comparative insights will, thus, be brought to bear on a field still dominated by textual scholarship.
+In related publications, anthropological and comparative insights are being brought to bear on this important field.